mikblack/ChemmineR-intro/README.md

 # ChemmineR-intro
-Introduction to teh ChemmineR package for chemoinformatics in R
+Introduction to the ChemmineR package for chemoinformatics in R